Deploying a high-availability PHP application with an external Amazon RDS database to Elastic Beanstalk - AWS Elastic Beanstalk

 10. For Source, type sg- to view a list of available security groups.
 Choose the security group that's associated with the Auto Scaling group that's used with your Elastic Beanstalk environment.
 This is so that Amazon EC2 instances in the environment can have access to the database.

-Edit the inbound rules for a security group in the Amazon EC2 console
+Screen image to edit the inbound rules for a security group in the Amazon EC2 console.

 11. Choose Save.